HEERA ALAYA

 How did you, as an individual, hone your authenticity and art form?

 I hand it to my parents—I watched them be individualistic within their art forms.
-If a choreographer can tap into their strengths and individualism, they will succeed.
+If a choreographer can tap into their strengths and individuality, they will succeed.
 I have never considered following trends.
 Interestingly enough, that has helped my career immensely.

 Good for us!